 Who doesn’t like a good charcuterie board?
 These fancy platters are filled with assorted cured meats, mild and creamy cheeses, various nuts, and sweet spread and jams.
 Charcuterie boards are perfect for dining with a group who has a range of tastes, and when catering for a large party.
 But to really make the most of this appetizer, pair your charcuterie board with wine, and you’ll have a winning combination!

-Charcuterie boards, or let’s simply call it charcuterie, is not a new thing.
+Charcuterie boards, also called charcuterie, are not a new thing.
 They have been around for hundreds of years.
-It’s only until recently that America has got caught up in the trend.
+It was only until recently that America got caught up in the trend.

 A typical charcuterie board consists of mainly meats and cheeses.
 But at many restaurants or house parties, it’s common that these boards include bread, fruits, nuts, condiments such as honey or mustard, pickles, and olives.